mlc-ai/mlc-llm/docs/deploy/python.rst

 .. code:: bash

-   python -c "from mlc_chat import ChatModule; print(ChatModule)"
+   python -c "from mlc_llm import ChatModule; print(ChatModule)"

-You are expected to see the information about the :class:`mlc_chat.ChatModule` class.
+You are expected to see the information about the :class:`mlc_llm.ChatModule` class.

 If the command above results in error, follow :ref:`install-mlc-packages` (either install the prebuilt pip wheels or :ref:`mlcchat_build_from_source`).